• Skip to primary navigation

 • Add grated zucchini, sliced red onion and ¼ teaspoon salt into a bowl and toss to combine.
 Leave aside for 10 minutes.

-• After 10 minutes, squeeze handfuls of zucchini tightly over the sink to remove extra water (It helps to wring it out in a cheesecloth if you have one).
-You will be amazed how much water comes out.
+• After 10 minutes, squeeze handfuls of zucchini over the sink to remove extra water (It helps to wring it out in a cheesecloth if you have one).
+Alternatively, place the zucchini in a fine mesh sieve and press over the sink to remove excess water.

 • Add the squeezed zucchini back into the bowl, add all remaining ingredients (except oil) and mix well until well combined.

-Tip: Mix in a touch of more almond flour or 1 egg white, if the mixture is not holding together and looks too dry (it will depend on the texture of your cooked quinoa)
+Tip: Mix in a touch of more almond flour or 1 egg white, if the mixture is not holding together and looks too dry (it will depend on the texture of your cooked quinoa and the moisture in your zucchini)

 • Heat 2 tablespoon oil in a non stick pan or cast iron skillet over medium heat.
-Drop 3 to 4 tablespoons measure batter in the pan (an ice cream scoop is perfect).
+Drop a scant ¼ cup batter in the pan (an ice cream scoop is perfect).
 You can cook 3 to 4 fritters at a time, depending on the size your pan.

 • Serve with marinara sauce, ketchup, sriracha, yogurt sauce, dollop of yoghurt or sour cream.